 - Requiring, at the time of application, personal information such as bank and social security numbers

-- Complaints by students, graduates, or staff
+- Complaints by students, graduates, staff or community members

 - Employer is out of area but job duties are local